Örnsköldsvik: Recreation and sports

 Due to the hilly surroundings, hiking and exploring the scenery of the High Coast is popular in the area.
 In the wintertime skiing and ice hockey are both popular.
 Cross-country skiing, alpine skiing, and ski jumping are practiced in the downtown area.
 In international sports, the town is also known for having hosted the inaugural Winter Paralympic Games, in 1976.
 The 2008 European Curling Championships also took place there.

 Since Örnsköldsvik is a coastal town, there are also beaches near town, as well as campsites.
 There is also an indoor water park called Paradisbadet, with one of the longest water slides in Europe.

-The main spectator sport in the town is ice hockey, with the local team Modo Hockey in the HockeyAllsvenskan, the second highest league for ice hockey in Sweden after being relegated from SHL after season 2015-2016.
-IF Friska Viljor has been successful in ski jumping and the ski jumping hill Paradiskullen is a local landmark, visible from downtown.
+The main spectator sport in the town is ice hockey, with the local team Modo Hockey currently playing in the HockeyAllsvenskan, the second tier of Swedish ice hockey.
+IF Friska Viljor has been successful in ski jumping and the ski jumping hill Paradiskullen is a local landmark visible from downtown.

-The local football teams aren't quite as successful, but still popular.
+The local football teams are not quite as successful, but still popular.
 On the men's side especially the teams Friska Viljor FC from central Örnsköldsvik and Anundsjö IF from Bredbyn outside of town, and women's Själevads IK.
 A couple of floorball teams from town have also had some success.

 A new golf course, Veckefjärdens Golf Club, to the south of the centre is owned by local celebrity ice hockey player Peter Forsberg.

 The islands surrounding the coastal area of Örnsköldsvik are big tourist attractions which can be reached by ferry.